 I also wanted to substitute pine nuts for almonds which were more easily available as well as being a cheaper option.
 Pine nuts are expensive so I’ve used almonds, but this recipe is flexible and you can use pine nuts, pecans, pistachios or walnuts.

-Most leafy green vegetables will be amazing in this easy pesto recipe, including kale, parsley, leaves from broccoli rabe (also known as broccoli raab, rapini or spring broccoli), spinach, Swiss chard (silver beet) and Asian greens such as bok choy.
-You could use any combination of these as well as traditional basil, if you have some on hand.
+Most leafy green vegetables will be amazing in this easy pesto recipe, including kale, parsley, leaves from broccoli rabe (also known as broccoli raab, rapini, or spring broccoli), spinach, Swiss chard (silverbeet), radish greens, and Asian greens such as bok choy.
+You could use any combination of these as well as traditional basil or more unusual basil such as African blue basil if you have some on hand.

 To prepare the leafy green vegetables, wash them well and remove any hard stems.

 I find it easier to roughly chop the vegetables so I can more accurately measure them.

 Leftover pesto can be stored in a jar or container and kept in the fridge for a week.

 Pesto can also be frozen.
 Make a double batch and freeze a potion for later.